RahulM-3/RahulM-3/README.md

 ## 🌱 Learning and Hobby

 I'm a competitive programmer and an AI & ML student who loves learning and exploring new technologies.
-Currently, I'm working on a mod for Red Dead Redemption 2, one of the most immersive and realistic open-world games ever made.

 ## 📫 Let's Connect